The origins of sledding

 !

-The first competition took place in 1898, under the aegis of the very first St. Moritz Bobsleigh Club.
+The first competition took place in **1898**, under the aegis of the very first bobsleigh club of **Saint-Moritz**.
 This landmark event was the catalyst that split simple luge into two distinct sports: bobsleigh and skeleton.

-The Cresta Run is often regarded as the birthplace of skeleton, a daring approach to luge.
-Unlike traditional luge, where competitors position themselves forward on a sled fitted with metal runners, skeleton involves a skeleton-like metal board.
+The Cresta Run is often considered the cradle of skeleton, a daring approach to luge.
+Unlike the traditional luge, where competitors position themselves forward on a sled fitted with metal runners, skeleton involves a skeleton-like metal board.

 ...for Olympic tracks and international competitions ⛷️

-The transition to a fully-fledged sporting discipline took place in the 1960s, when luge was included in the Winter Olympic Games in Innsbruck, Austria.
+The transition to a full-fledged sporting discipline took place in the 1960s, when luge was included in the Olympic Winter Games in Innsbruck, Austria.

-Tobogganing became a genuine sporting attraction, with thrilling competitions held on Olympic tracks around the world.
+Luge has become a genuine sporting attraction, with thrilling competitions on Olympic tracks around the world.

 The World Luge Championships have become major events, attracting athletes from all over the world to experience the thrill of downhill racing.